bharadwaj-varma-99/rtms-samples/Audio/calling_azure_speech_to_text_service/calling_azure_speech_to_text_service_sdk/readme.md

 The application follows this sequence:

-1. Starts an Express server on port 3000
+1. Starts an server on port 8080
-2. Listens for webhook events at `/webhook` endpoint
+2. Listens for webhook events at `/` endpoint
 3. Handles URL validation challenges from Zoom
 4. When a meeting starts:
    - Receives `meeting.rtms_started` event